UK Parliament case opens at Supreme Court as Brexit nears

 Johnson told a newspaper over the weekend that the U.K. would break free of the EU “like the Hulk.”

-The prime minister insists Britain must leave the EU on Oct.
-31 with or without a divorce agreement, though he says he believes there is time to strike a deal with the bloc in time for an orderly departure.
+The brash prime minister insists Britain must leave the EU on Oct.
+31 with or without a divorce agreement, though he says he believes he can strike a deal with the bloc in time for an orderly departure.

 But the EU says Britain has yet to offer any “legally operational” solutions to the problem of keeping goods and people flowing freely across the Irish border, the main roadblock to a deal.